-The mill required a constant flow of a minimum quantity during working hours and then nothing for the rest of the time.
-The only way to ensure this was to store water in a mill pond when the mill was closed and release this water to the water wheel during working hours.
+The mills required a constant flow of a minimum quantity during working hours and then nothing for the rest of the time.
+The only way to ensure this was to store water in a mill pond around the clock, even when the mill was closed, and release this water to the water wheel during working hours.
 The mill highest up the river was limited to the amount of water stored in its own mill pond.
 Those further downstream benefited by having their mill ponds topped up during the working day by the water coming down from the mills above!
 The down side to this advantage was that after the end of the working day there would be less water in the river to fill your pond until the ponds above you were filled and overflowing.

 There are still several ponds to be seen along the river Dean through Rainow and Bollington, though all are not obvious and don’t necessarily contain water!
 The highest two are up near Rainow village – a small pond, now dry, adjacent to Cow Lane mill, and a bigger mill pond adjacent to where Hough-hole mill (the White Shop) used to be.
 This is now in water after having been dry for many years.

 Above the waterfall at the top end of Ingersley Vale is Ingersley Clough pool which provided water for Ingersley Vale or Clough mill.
 This is visible from the public footpaths either side of it.
 It is very badly silted up and is no longer of any value for water storage.
 The site is now privately owned and being managed as a wildlife reserve.
 Next, downstream, is the site of the mill pond for Rainow mill.
 This is part of the rough piece of ground between Rainow mill (the green corrugated building) and Ingersley Clough mill.
 The pond seems to have been filled with demolition rubble many decades ago.
 At the town end of Ingersley Vale we still have Higher mills pond, in water.
 What we have today is only about two thirds of the original pond.
 Part was used to build Dyers Close.
 There was then a pond for Lower mills.
 It was situated to the left of the river as you look at the mill from Lord Street, where the staff car park is today.
 It extended to the houses in Park Street.
 Only a small part of this pond remains today.

 On the Harrop brook (between Shrigley Road and Ingersley Road) there remains Oak Bank mill pond (pictured above).
 This is in quite good condition, having been dredged some years ago.
 It is also now in private ownership.
 The next one may surprise you – Pool Bank car park was once a mill pond and was filled in in 1854!
 This supplied Defiance mill and the Bobbin mill that stood next to it on what is today called Queen Street (left).

 Waterhouse mill had a very large waterwheel and this was fed from a pond which was in the higher part of the site where the Co-op shop is today.
 This was fed from the river Dean – you can still see the start of the leat in the Recreation Ground immediately above the weir.
 Originally the pond may well have extended across where the Middlewood Way viaduct is today.
 However, this would have been filled in by the late 1860s when the viaduct was constructed.
 See the Waterhouse mill page for a picture taken before construction of the viaduct, and for pictures of the wheel pit taken during its demolition.